kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 ### Risks and Mitigations

-- Change in OOMScoreAdjust value:
-    - The formula to calculate OOMScoreAdjust is `1000 - (1000*containerMemReq)/memoryCapacity`
-    - With change in memoryCapacity post up-scale, The existing OOMScoreAdjust may not be inline with the actual OOMScoreAdjust for existing pods.
-        - This can be mitigated by recalculating the OOMScoreAdjust value for the existing pods.
-However, there can be an associated overhead for recalculating the scores.
 - Change in Swap limit:
     - The formula to calculate the swap limit is `<containerMemoryRequest>/<nodeTotalMemory>)*<totalPodsSwapAvailable>`
     - With change in nodeTotalMemory and totalPodsSwapAvailable post up-scale, The existing swap limit may not be inline with the actual swap limit for existing pods.
         - This can be mitigated by recalculating the swap limit for the existing pods.
 However, there can be an associated overhead for recalculating the scores.

+- Change in OOMScoreAdjust value:
+    - The formula to calculate OOMScoreAdjust is `1000 - (1000*containerMemReq)/memoryCapacity`
+    - With change in memoryCapacity post up-scale, The existing OOMScoreAdjust may not be inline with the actual OOMScoreAdjust for existing pods.
+    - Its not recommended to update the OOMScoreAdjust of a running container as OOMScoreAdjust value is set for init process(pid 1) which is responsible for running all other container's processes.
+    - When we update OOMScoreAdjust for a running container, its set for container init only, and possibly processes which will be started later and running won't get the OOMScoreAdjust new value.
+        - This can be mitigated by updating the OOMScoreAdj formula to not consider current memory value, hence the new OOMScoreAdj formula looks like this
+            `min(0, 1000 - (1000*containerMemoryRequest)/initialMemoryCapacity)`

 - Post up-scale any failure in resync of Resource managers may be lead to incorrect or rejected allocation, which can lead to underperformed or rejected workload.
   - To mitigate the risks adequate tests should be added to avoid the scenarios where failure to resync resource managers can occur.